-What annuity provider you choose?
+What annuity provider should you choose?

 Is there an alternative to buying an annuity on retirement?

 Yes, you could leave your pension pot invested and still receive an income using what is known as income drawdown, this would provide an income now and leave the decision on purchasing an annuity until later.
-This could be a possible approach for someone moving to part-time employment and who just needs a top-up income rather annuitising their entire pension pot.
+This could be a possible approach for someone moving to part-time employment and who just needs a top-up income rather than annuitising their entire pension pot.

 There is a drawback, however, as your pension pot remains invested and therefore could go down in value.
 If your investment underperforms then you would be left with a much smaller pension pot when/if you eventually want to purchase an annuity or draw further lump sums from your pension pot.